AizazSharif/aizazsharif.github.io/about.md

  - Banking Solutions and ETL
  - Full Stack Web Development

 Currently I am pursuing Masters in Computer Science as a Researcher.
-My area of research sorrounds to:
+My area of research surrounds to:
  - Android Malware Analysis
  - Sensor Networks for Low Cost Seismic Monitoring